-• Tomcat SSL Port: Default value is 18443.
-This port is mandatory for communication with 3.0 Agents, which must use SSL to communicate with the MySQL Enterprise Service Manager.
+- 7. Complete the following fields as required: - Tomcat Server Port: Default value is 18080. - Tomcat SSL Port: Default value is 18443.
+This port is mandatory for communication with Agents, which must use SSL to communicate with the MySQL Enterprise Service Manager.